 When you’re expecting, it sometimes seems like you’re creating a never-ending list of items to buy for your new bundle of joy.

-A lot of that “stuff” is just fluff, or “nice to haves,” but some are extremely important.
-And one that you absolutely don’t want to forget is a baby first aid kit.
+A lot of that stuff is just fluff or things that are nice to have, but some are extremely important.
+One item that you absolutely don’t want to forget is a baby first aid kit.

 “A first aid kit is important to have at home so that, in case of an emergency, no one has to run out to the store and waste valuable time to get supplies,” says Wendy Proskin, MD, a pediatrician at Westmed Medical Group in Rye, New York.

-There are many common conditions and ailments that newborns and older babies might experience during the first year and beyond, including gassiness, a stuffy nose, fever, and the pains of teething, in which a first aid kit can come in handy.
+There are many common ailments that newborns and older babies might experience during the first year and beyond.
+For issues like gassiness, a stuffy nose, fever, and teething pains, a first aid kit can come in handy.

 While you can put together your own first aid kit using several items you already have in your house, many of those products may not be formulated for use by an infant.